codemeleon/gngff2tab/README.md

-# gngff2tab
+# gbgff2tab
-Converting Genbank and GFF file to pandas table
+Converting Genbank and GFF file to pandas table.